 To set the monitor to 75Hz, you need to overclock the refresh rate in your graphics card drivers settings.

 The Sceptre E205W-1600 input lag performance amounts to around 13ms which is not as great as on certain other budget models, but still good enough as there is no noticeable delay in games or everyday use.

-The On-Screen Display provides you with the standard adjustments such as brightness, contrast, color temperature, input source selection, and volume settings.
+The On-Screen Display provides you with all the standard adjustments such as brightness, contrast, color temperature, input source selection, and volume settings.

 You can also scale the picture to 16:9 or 4:3 aspect ratio.
 Other than that, there are no extra features available such as gamma presets or advanced color adjustments.

 Design & Connectivity

 The Sceptre E Series E205W-1600 monitor offers a stylish design with somewhat thin bezels at the top and at the sides.
 You can also detach the tilt-only stand of the monitor and mount the screen using 100 x 100mm VESA holes.